buerokrata/Public-review-Unit-of-Measure-guidelines/UoM guidelines.md

 ```

 **Other, special units of measure**
+[TODO mention importance of scales and M-layer work, but possibly ]

 Special codes like `_X: "Unspecified"` or `_X: "Not allocated"` may be used in some cases as units of measure (particularly in the context of describing ratios quantities with the same unit of measure), but `_Z: "Not applicable"` should be avoided.

 A different class of special units of measure is tied to measurements on nominal or ordinal scales.
 The measurements described above have almost exclusively been done on continuous, interval scales (meaning that addition/subtraction and multiplication/division between measured quantities are meaningful), perhaps the exception of the class of units of measure referred to as  _itemisable_.
 These latter cannot be regarded as continous scales and hence division does not always yield easily interpretable outcomes, but for most practical use cases they behave well in dimensional analysis.
 The ordinal and nominal scale measurements however represent a coarser _measurement_ of reality, and they at best only convey order between measurements, but addition and multiplication cannot be used and thus the applicability of dimensional analysis is limited.
 Examples of such scales are: Pantone scale for color, Likert scales used in questionnaires (1 to 5, or other ordered set of choices measuring intensity), Beaufort scale for wind intensity.

-Ultimately some measurements, even though are not stricly speaking related to ordinal scale measurements, may be treated in a special way just because the transformations that were applied to the measurements result in non-linear scales, or capped/bounded scales which limit the further additive multiplicative extensions of the measured quantities.
-Presenting scale information for such measurements may be more relevant than describing a _standard_.
+Ultimately some measurements, even though are not stricly related to ordinal scale measurements, may be treated in a special way just because the transformations that were applied to the measurements, result in non-linear scales, or capped/bounded scales which limit further additive or multiplicative extensions of the measured quantities.
+Presenting scale information for such measurements may be more relevant than describing a _unit of measure_.
 Examples could be: the Richter scale for earthquakes, pH-scale for acidity.

 For these measurements the recommendation is to provide _units of measure_ that describe the scale on which the measurement has occured.
 These scale descriptors will be incorrect units of measure in the strict sense, nonetheless they will serve the same purpose in guiding the data-user: help understand the limits of comparability with other quantities and the scopes of computation in which these numbers can meaningfully take part.